skip to content

 The Education (Fees and Awards) (England) Regulations 2007, as amended.
 This relates to postgraduate courses.

-The Education (Student Fees, Awards and Support) (Amendment) Regulations 2021 contain important amendments to the above regulations (with subsequent amendments in 2022 and 2023).
+The Education (Student Fees, Awards and Support) (Amendment) Regulations 2021 contain important amendments to the above regulations (with subsequent amendments in 2022, 2023 and 2024).

 What is my fee status?